FE Fees and Finance

 Level 2 and below qualification

-• Students between the ages of 19-23 studying their first level 2 course qualification.
+• Students between the ages of 19-23 studying their first full level 2 course qualification.

 Level 3 and above qualification

-All students aged 19 and above are liable for tuition fees of up to £11,356 for full level 3 or above qualifications.
-However for students aged between 19 and 23, and studying a first level 3 fully funded qualification, fees may be waived.
+Students aged 19 and above and not meeting the criteria above are liable for tuition fees of up to £11,356 for full level 3 or above qualifications.

 Employer/Sponsor paying fees: